Digital Signage with Open-Source-Software

 As you may know, I developed the Digital Signage Player, which is used by SmilControl and others.
 People as well as companies are allowed to copy, modify, even rename and sell it.
 The copyleft only requires that customers get access to the source code on demand.

-So if company X extends the garlic-player and sells it together with a digital signage hardware, they don't have to make the modified source code available to me or publicly, but only to their respective customer.
+So, if company X extends the garlic-player and sells it together with a digital signage hardware, they don't have to make the modified source code available to me or publicly, but only to their respective customers.
 This is the copyleft agreement that Company X signs as soon as they use and modify the source code of the garlic-player.

 Transparency